Easter games for kids – a hunt for knowledge and fun

 Bunny jumps

-Place paper “islands” on the floor.
-The child must jump between them without touching the floor.
-Strengthens muscles and develops coordination and precision.
+Place paper "humps" on the floor.
+The child must jump across them without touching the floor.
+This exercise not only strengthens muscles and develops physical strength but also boosts agility and movement precision.

 Spoon relay

-Carry an egg (or ball) on a spoon while navigating obstacles.
-Develops balance and vestibular skills.
+Carry an egg (or a ball) in a spoon while navigating obstacles.
+This develops balance and the vestibular apparatus.

 Feed the bunny

-Make a bunny head from a box with a mouth opening.
-The goal is to throw “carrots” (orange bags or real carrots) inside.
+Make a bunny head out of a large box with a slot for a mouth.
+The task is to toss "carrots" (orange beanbags or actual carrots) into it.

 Easter bowling